dtechbro/alx-low_level_programming/0x09-static_libraries/README.md

-Creation of static library in C
+# Static Libraries in C programming